zchen1-ua/be434-fall-2021/assignments/09_fasta/README.md

   -o DIR, --outdir DIR  Output directory (default: split)
 ```

-If one of the positional arguments is not a valid file, the program should print a usage and an appropriate error message:
+If a positional argument is not a valid file, the program should print a usage and an appropriate error message:

 ```
 $ ./au_pair.py blargh